Varia US Properties is a Swiss real estate company based in Zug, Switzerland.

 The below graphic depicts the typical target structure:

 Valuation of the properties is the basis of the NAV calculation.
-Therefore, each property is valued twice a year, for the year closing (as of 31 December) and for mid-year closing (as of 30 June).
+Therefore, each property is valued on a quarterly basis, for the Q1 closing (as of March 31), for mid-year closing (as of 30 June), for the Q3 Closing (as of September 30) and for the year closing (as of December 31)

 The Company appointed Colliers International Valuation & Advisory Services as its appraiser.
 Thanks to its numerous offices throughout the country, Colliers makes relevant appraisal of each property based on local market comparative data and the latest appraisal standards.